qishen/differential-formula/README.md

-# FormulaCore
+# differential-formula
-Formal Modeling Using Logic Programming and Analysis 3.0
+Incremental Formal Modeling Using Logic Programming and Analysis